sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

     vernacular)
 -   `version` - The revision of the Ivy module.
 -   `class` - The name of the "entry point" into the application.
-An entry point must be a class which meets one of the following critera
+An entry point must be a class which meets one of the following criteria
     -   Extends the `xsbti.AppMain` interface.
     -   Extends the `xsbti.ServerMain` interfaces.
     -   Contains a method with the signature `static void main(String[])`